 But they don’t have to dominate your life.
 If you turn them around they can become catalysts for success.

 The author once had a client named Carolyn who appeared to be happy.
 She traded what she could accomplish with her coding skills for whatever she needed, which felt free to her.

 But Carolyn had a lot of debt so she couldn’t pass a credit check that was necessary to get an apartment.
 If she got a normal job, she knew that the IRS would just garnish her wages.

 She initially refused, then, when a friend offered her a job with a salary of over $100k.
 After examining her stories, however, she realized that she wasn’t happy but just kept making excuses to stay comfortable.

 After accepting the position, Carolyn finally got out of debt and became more free!

 To beat your stories, identify a part of life that you feel stuck in.
 Then, complete the phrase “I’m frustrated because…” Finally, write out your limiting stories and redirect them to become positive.

 The Courage Habit Review

 I’ll be honest, a lot of the ideas in The Courage Habit weren’t new to me because I spend a lot of time with coaches who teach these principles.
 However, I still enjoyed and felt inspired by the unique suggestions this book gives.
-We could all use a little more courage to live a life that makes us happy, and this is a great place to start!

 Who would I recommend The Courage Habit summary to?